 The CLI is used to get Pixie's YAML files.
 You can install the Pixie CLI following the directions here.

 Check if your K8s cluster meets Pixie's requirements by running:

 If your cluster fails any checks, you may still proceed with installation, but it is unlikely that Pixie will work on your cluster.

-Create a deployment key from the admin page or by running:
+Create a deployment key following the directions here.

 Create a directory to save Pixie's manifest files and run the following CLI commands to extract them:

 # Extract YAML (No OLM present on cluster).px deploy --extract_yaml <NAME_OF_PIXIE_YAMLS_FOLDER> --deploy_key <PIXIE_DEPLOYMENT_KEY># Extract YAML (OLM already exists on cluster).px deploy --extract_yaml <NAME_OF_PIXIE_YAMLS_FOLDER> --deploy_key <PIXIE_DEPLOYMENT_KEY> --deploy_olm=false

 Note: The extracted YAMls does not include manifests for each sub-component of Pixie.
 It includes manifests for etcd, NATS and the cloud-connector service which downloads the manifests for the necessary services and daemonsets.

 Deploy Pixie in your target cluster by running: